 Conservation areas

 Conservation areas are places of historical or architectural importance.
 We want to preserve or enhance them.
-These are not the like listed buildings, as there are no national standards or grades.
+These are not like listed buildings, as there are no national standards or grades.
 Local authorities decide which areas to protect.

 In Hull, there are 26 conservation areas -